NemoTheHero/Currency-Exercises/README.md

 Running Tests will create a H2Database file as well located at C:\Users\{User}\data\currencydemotest.mv.db

+For Mac this will be placed in Users/{User}/data

 You can update this in the application.properties in the resources directory.

 You can see the Database while running the application locally